brunopalos/chef-druid/README.md

 Requirements
 ------------
 This cookbook is for Debian-based linux systems.
 It has been tested with Ubuntu using Vagrant as well as Amazon's AWS OpsWorks.
-Services are managed via *upstart*.
+Services are managed via *Supervisor*.

 Recipes
 ----------